University of Bonn: Research

 University of Bonn researchers made fundamental contributions in the sciences and the humanities.
 In physics researchers developed the quadrupole ion trap and the Geissler tube, discovered radio waves, were instrumental in describing cathode rays and developed the variable star designation.
 In chemistry researchers made significant contributions to the understanding of alicyclic compounds and Benzene.
 In material science researchers have been instrumental in describing the lotus effect.
 In mathematics University of Bonn faculty made fundamental contributions to modern topology and algebraic geometry.
 The Hirzebruch–Riemann–Roch theorem, Lipschitz continuity, the Petri net, the Schönhage–Strassen algorithm, Faltings's theorem and the Toeplitz matrix are all named after University of Bonn mathematicians.
 University of Bonn economists made fundamental contributions to game theory and experimental economics.
-Famous thinkers that were faculty at the University of Bonn include the poet August Wilhelm Schlegel, the historian Barthold Georg Niebuhr, the theologians Karl Barth and Joseph Ratzinger and the poet Ernst Moritz Arndt.
+Thinkers that were faculty at the University of Bonn include the poet August Wilhelm Schlegel, the historian Barthold Georg Niebuhr, the theologians Karl Barth and Joseph Ratzinger and the poet Ernst Moritz Arndt.

 The university has nine collaborative research centres and five research units funded by the German Science Foundation and attracts more than 75 million Euros in external research funding annually.

 The Excellence Initiative of the German government in 2006 resulted in the foundation of the Hausdorff Center for Mathematics as one of the seventeen national Clusters of Excellence that were part of the initiative and the expansion of the already existing Bonn Graduate School of Economics (BGSE).

 The Excellence Initiative also resulted in the founding of the Bonn-Cologne Graduate School of Physics and Astronomy (an honors Masters and PhD program, jointly with the University of Cologne).
 Bethe Center for Theoretical Physics was founded in the November 2008, to foster closer interaction between mathematicians and theoretical physicists at Bonn.
 The center also arranges for regular visitors and seminars (on topics including String theory, Nuclear physics, Condensed matter etc.).

 Rankings

-The Times Higher Education Ranking 2020 ranked the University of Bonn 105th in the world.

-According to the 2019 Academic Ranking of World Universities compiled by researchers from the Shanghai Jiao Tong University, the University of Bonn was ranked 70th internationally.

-In the 2015–2016 Times Higher Education World University Rankings, the university placed 94th.

-Bonn was ranked 14th in the world for mathematics and 39th in the world for economics by the Academic Ranking of World Universities in 2021.
+In the QS World University Rankings for 2024, the university was positioned 239th globally and 14th nationally.
+Additionally, the university was ranked significantly higher in the Times Higher Education World University Rankings, taking the 91st place worldwide and the 6th position within the country for the year 2023.
+Moreover, the university's highest ranking was achieved in the Academic Ranking of World Universities, where it was ranked 67th globally and 4th nationally in 2023.

+According to the QS rankings for Mathematics in 2023, it sits at 39th globally and is the leading institution nationally.
+The ARWU's 2022 Mathematics rankings further bolster this reputation, placing the university 15th in the world and maintaining its first-place national standing.